 Academic Suspension: If, while on probation, your cumulative GPA stays below 2.00 and you have 24 or more credit hours attempted (including transfer hours accepted by L&C) and your semester GPA drops below 2.00, you will be placed on suspension.
 Students on academic suspension are required to develop a Student Success plan with an advisor which could include repeating courses or limiting the number of courses taken in the next semester or sitting out for one semester.
 While it is recommended that you work with an advisor and continue working toward a degree or certificate, you may not be eligible for financial aid while your GPA is below 2.0.
 If you are suspended in the fall semester you cannot register for the spring semester if you do not develop a Student Success plan with your advisor.
-If you are suspended in the spring semester you cannot register for the following semester (either summer or fall) if you do not develop a Student Success plan with your advisor.
+If you are suspended in the Summer or fall) if you do not develop a Student Success plan with your advisor.
 If you are suspended in the Summer session you cannot register for the fall semester if you do not develop a Student Success plan with your advisor.